 MSc Ecology, Environment and Conservation (University of the Witwatersrand); BSc (Hons) Ecology, Environment and Conservation (University of the Witwatersrand)

-My Masters thesis focused on the pollination biology and ecology of an Endangered South African endemic species, Aloe peglerae.
-After a two-year work abroad stint in America after graduating, I returned to South Africa to pursue a career in ecology and conservation.
-I entered into the DST/NRF Internship programme in 2016 based at SAEON’s long-term ecological research facility, Tierberg, in Prince Albert in the Karoo.
-It was through spending time in the Karooveld that I became very interested in and passionate about this environment and its people.
-After completing the internship I turned my attention to starting a doctorate in assessing the long-term changes of Nama-Karoo and Grasslands vegetation across a climatic gradient where these two biomes meet.
-I hope to achieve this by comparing historical agricultural vegetation datasets acquired from farms in this region (collected in the 1950s-1960s) with repeat surveys and repeat photography of these same farms in the context of changing climate and land use patterns for this period.
+I completed my undergraduate, Honours and Masters degrees in Ecology and Conservation at the University of Witwatersrand in Johannesburg.
+My thesis focused on the pollination ecology of an Endangered South African endemic species, Aloe peglerae.
+Thereafter, I took a two-year work abroad hiatus in America after graduating.
+I later returned to South Africa to pursue my career in ecology and conservation.
+I was accepted onto the DSI-NRF Internship programme in 2016 where I was placed at SAEON’s long-term ecological research facility, Tierberg, in Prince Albert in the Karoo.
+It was through spending time in the Karoo that I became very interested in and passionate about this environment and its’ people.
+After completing the internship, I began my PhD studies at the Plant Conservation Unit at UCT.
+I am investigating how the vegetation on natural rangelands spread across the Nama-Karoo-Grassland ecotone has changed under the long-term climatic and land use trends of the region.

 My current research interests fall broadly within Karoo ecosystem dynamics, but my specialty is vegetation ecology.
 Side research interests include those of plant pollination services (Aloe), plant population and habitat dynamics.

 - Arena G, Dean WRJ, Milton SJ (2020) Ant communities in two habitats in Succulent Karoo shrubland.
 African Entomology 28(1): 202–209.